thomasirmer/deep-tex-syn/README.md

 ### Install dependencies

-The code depends on VLFEAT, MatConvNet, and minFunc.
+The code depends on VLFEAT, MatConvNet, minFunc and imagequilt.
 Download and install these in the current directories.
-The code is tested under MatConvNet version `v1-beta15`.
+The code is tested under MatConvNet version `v1-beta15` modified to include bilinear and normalizaton layers.
 You can follow the detailed instructions on the project pages to install these on your local machine.
 For example, here are the steps I followed to install these on a MacBookPro laptop running MATLAB_R2014b.

-To install MatConvNet (w/o GPU support):
+0. To install **MatConvNet** (w/o GPU support):

-	>> git clone git@github.com:vlfeat/matconvnet.git
+		>> git clone git@bitbucket.org:smaji/matconvnet-bilinear.git
 		>> cd matconvnet
-	>> git checkout -n v1-best15
 		>> make

-To install VLFEAT:
+0. To install **VLFEAT**:

 		>> git clone git@github.com:vlfeat/vlfeat.git
 		>> cd vlfeat
 		>> make ARCH=maci64 MEX=/Applications/MATLAB_R2014b.app/bin/mex

-To install minFunc follow the instructions on the [webpage](https://www.cs.ubc.ca/~schmidtm/Software/minFunc.html).
+0. To install **minFunc** (for L-BFGS) follow the instructions on the [project webpage](https://www.cs.ubc.ca/~schmidtm/Software/minFunc.html).

+0. Optionally download **imagequilt**, a MATLAB implementation of Efros & Freeman 2001 paper.
+This is only needed if you want to initialize texture with `opts.textureInit=quilt` option.

 Once installed modify `setup.m` to point to their locations.